Updated September 25, 2020

 - Don’t give turkeys any edible containing salt, sugar, coffee, or liquor.

-- Uncooked raw or dried beans contain hemaglutin, which is poisonous to turkeys.
+- Uncooked raw or dried beans contain hemagglutinin, which is poisonous to turkeys.

-- Raw green potato skins contain solanine, which is poisonous to turkeys.
+- Raw green potato skins and eggplant contain solanine, which is poisonous to turkeys.

 - Large quantities of onions can be harmful to turkeys, affecting their red blood cells, causing hemolytic anemia or Heinz anemia.